keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 * The
   [Helm](https://helm.sh/docs/intro/install/)
-  command that is used to install and configure Keptn.
+  CLI that is used to install and configure Keptn.

 * Deployment tools of your choice, such as